kadeillian21/kadeillian21/README.md

     "MongoDb",
   ]
   what_i_am_working_on: [
-    "Working as an intern for Biproxi, Bozeman", "Building a hunting app with React",
+    "Working as a junior developer for Biproxi Comercial Real Estate.", "Learning Rust",
-    "Learning full-stack javascript",
+    "Improved Development Workflow",
   ]

   hobbies: [